bertrandom/Switch-Fightstick/README.md

 ### Software
 * [Teensy Loader](https://www.pjrc.com/teensy/loader.html)
 * [Atmel Gnu Toolchain](http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/windows_avr.html)
-  * This is necessary if you want to build the code or edit the scripts in any way
+  * This is necessary if you want to build the code or edit the scripts in any way on windows exclusively
+  * There are issues with this and building for Arduino.
+If you want to build for Arduino follow my Installing Ubuntu + building guide below
   * I followed this tutorial up to installing avrdude
 * [Git for windows](https://gitforwindows.org/)
   * Again, only necessary if you want to build the code or edit the scripts in any way